 They first settled in mud huts.
-First the huts weren’t decorated, but slowly a new culture emerged.
-They started to whitewash the houses with limestone, the women then started to draw various patterns with their fingers onto the walls, and these original designs were based on their bead-work.
-The colours added to make the paintings were mostly natural pigments consisting of browns, black and ochres.
+First, the huts weren’t decorated, but slowly a new culture emerged.
+They started to whitewash the houses with limestone, the women then started to draw various patterns with their fingers onto the walls, and these original designs were based on their beadwork.
+The colours added to make the paintings were mostly natural pigments consisting of browns, blacks and ochres.
 Most of the patterns were of a v-shape and a very simple triangle on a large shape of colour.
-The patterns, earth-tones, directions, and size were more important than the present-day vivid and bright colours.
+The patterns, earth tones, directions, and size were more important than the present-day vivid and bright colours.

 Over time this style has developed and various colours were being added, these symbols and colours were used for communication between the subgroups of the Ndebele people.
 They developed their own secret language the Boer farmers did not understand the meaning at all and just viewed it as cultural art that wasn’t harmful, so it was allowed to continue.

 A secret communication method

 These wall paintings were done by the women with a secret code to their people, disguised to anyone but the Ndebele.
 And they started communicating war strategies, personal praise, values, emotions, and announcing marriage on their house wallsSince the Ndebele wall designs are based on the original bead designs, the beads and the colours on the walls share the same meaning.
 Let’s look at some of these meanings.
 It is important to note that each colour or bead has a positive and a negative meaning depicting the balance of life: